 “Anything can happen,” he said, though he received immediate and intense pushback from activists, who want his plans to include a “right to return” for more than 50 tenants displaced by the blaze.
 In the ensuing months, he has not moved forward his plans for development.

-The Valencia Street corridor currently has 51 units in the pipeline across three separate sites, all being pushed forward by longtime landowners turned amateur developers.
+The Valencia Street corridor currently has 51 units in the pipeline across three separate sites, all being pushed forward by longtime landowners turned amateur developers, sold by realtors delray beach.
 The largest, at 1021 Valencia St. near 21st Street, is being developed by the grandchildren of Norman Elkington, who bought land in the 1930s.
 The heirs have proposed a six-story building with 25 units that would replace the S.F.
 Autoworks car garage.
 The family did not return a request for comment.

 Two blocks north at 811 Valencia St., Eugene Power, the owner of the Phoenix Irish Pub, plans to raze the building he’s owned since 2008 and erect a six-story building with 18 luxury SRO units.
 Meanwhile, Ken Leung, who both opened the U-Save Hardware and bought the building at 1146 Valencia St. in 1987, is attempting a five-story, eight-unit building on the lot.